 Fast Facts and More: North Central College's Chicago Term - Fall 2015

-Calendar: Domestic Exchange students will be participating in North Central College's Fall Term 2015 (9/14-11/25) and D-Term (11/30 - 12/18) should they wish to complete a semester of academic work (up to 12 credit hours in Fall; up to 3 credit hours in December Term).
-The academic terms are comprised of ten weeks of class time and a three-day final exam period.
+Calendar: Domestic Exchange students will be participating in North Central College's Fall Term 2015 (9/14-11/25) and, should they wish, D-Term (11/30 - 12/18), to complete a semester of academic work (up to 12 credit hours in Fall; up to 3 credit hours in December Term).
+The academic terms are comprised of ten weeks of class time and a three-day final exam period ending prior to Thanksgiving.
 The December Term is comprised of three weeks of class time, although one-credit hour verandah courses meet for shorter intervals.

 Credit Calculations: All North Central College courses are credited in semester hours.
 The majority of courses earn 3 credit hours, although a few courses are also offered at 1 and 2 credit hours.
 The minimum credit hours required for full-time status in a term is 8.
 A typical course load for fall term would be 3-4 courses (9-12 credit hours).
 During December Term there are a variety of 3 credit hour and 1 credit hour course options offered within the intensive three-week period.

 Course Formats: Each Chicago Term course is offered one day a week in a 4-hour block.
-Most North Central College courses are offered on a MWF or TTH format.
-Some evening courses are available as MW, TTH, or jumbo courses-one night per week.
+Most main campus courses offered in Naperville are scheduled on a MWF or TTH day format or in the evening (once or twice a week).